-Sometimes a person can have one of these conditions and their doctor is coding and billing with the condition and the person doesn’t even know it.
+Sometimes a person can have a heart condition and their doctor is coding and billing with the condition and the person doesn’t even know it.
 Doctors do not always make it clear to their patients what conditions they have.
 Other times the doctor may clearly state it, but the patient hears only part of it or doesn’t understand what is being said.

 Coronary Artery Disease